perrybutler/WP-OAuth/README.md

 History
 -------
 This project is a continuation of [WP-OpenLogin](http://github.com/perrybutler/wp-openlogin) which was originally developed with OpenID in mind.
-OAuth 2.0 is now the standard.
+We're moving on; OAuth 2.0 is now the standard.